drakkan/sftpgo/docs/webdav.md

 The caching configuration allows to set:

 - `expiration_time` in minutes.
 If a user is cached for more than the specificied minutes it will be removed from the cache and a new dataprovider query will be performed.
-Please note that the `last_login` field will not be updated and `external_auth_hook`, `pre_login_hook` and `check_password_hook` will not be executed is the user is obtained from the cache.
+Please note that the `last_login` field will not be updated and `external_auth_hook`, `pre_login_hook` and `check_password_hook` will not be executed if the user is obtained from the cache.
 - `max_size`.
 Maximum number of users to cache.
-When this limit is reached the user with the oldest `expiration_time` is removed from the cache.
+When this limit is reached the user with the oldest expiration date will be removed from the cache.
 0 means no limit however the cache size cannot exceed the number of users so if you have a small number of users you can leave this setting to 0.

 Users are automatically removed from the cache after an update/delete.